cognitive-robotics-course/coro_examples/module3/README.md

 - goToPosition

-Please refer to Lecturs 4 and 5 for details on the functionality of each of these node(s).
+Please refer to Lectures 4 and 5 for details on the functionality of each of these node(s).

 ## goToPosition
 This node implements the divide-and-conquer go-to-position controller and provides a placeholder for the implementation of the MIMO controller.